Create an access review of groups and applications in Azure AD access reviews

-Action to apply on denied guest users is not configurable on reviews scoped to more than guest users.
-It is also not configurable for reviews of All M365 groups with guest users.
+Action to apply on denied guest users isn't configurable on reviews scoped to more than guest users.
+It's also not configurable for reviews of All Microsoft 365 groups with guest users.
 When not configurable, the default option of removing user's membership from the resource is used on denied users.

 In the Enable review decision helpers choose whether you would like your reviewer to receive recommendations during the review process.